 The specification of the propensity scores further differs for the matching models focusing on the learning-by-exporting and learning-to-export hypotheses.
-In the former case, we are seeking to find export entrants and non-export entrants that are as similar as possible all the way up to the period of potential export entry.
-These sets of propensity scores therefore include labor productivity for a three-year period prior to potential export entry (t-3 to t-1), while the other covariates refer to the year prior to potential export entry (t-1).
-In the specifications focusing on the learning-to-export hypothesis, all covariates refer to the third year prior to potential export entry (t-3).17 The latter specifications thus allow for export entrants and non-export entrants to experience divergent development in terms of labor productivity and other firm attributes during the years up to potential export entry (i.e. during t-2 and t-1).
+In the former case, we are seeking to find export-entrants and non-entrants that are as similar as possible all the way up to the period of potential export entry.
+These sets of propensity scores therefore include labor productivity for a three-year period prior to potential export entry (t-3 to t-1), while the other covariates refer to the year prior to potential export entry (t-3).19 The latter specifications thus allow for export-entrants and non-entrants to experience divergent development in terms of labor productivity and other firm attributes during the years up to potential export entry (i.e. during t-2 and t-1).20

 In all cases, we use a probit model to estimate the propensity scores.
-To the extent that interactions and higher orders of the covariates improved the balancing between export entrants and non-export entrants, they were included.
-For brevity, we will focus on the linear terms for the most important variables and further restrict the presentation to the cross-sectional specifications.18
+To the extent that interactions and higher orders of the covariates improved the balancing between exportentrants and non-entrants, they were included.
+For brevity, we will focus on the linear terms for the most important variables and further restrict the presentation to the crosssectional specifications.21

 Table 5 presents estimates of the propensity scores pertaining to the cross-sectional learning-by-exporting specification.
 Beginning with the first column, which gives the results for all firms irrespective of size, we find that the probability of becoming an export entrant seems to increase with pre-export labor productivity.
 However, this result only holds in t-1.
-Due to high correlation between productivity in the different years, it is difficult to obtain precise estimates for each year.
-To avoid the problem of multicollinearity, we have experimented with a specification that instead includes average labor productivity over the years t-3 to t-1.
-The result (not reported in the table) indicates a highly significant and positive effect of pre-export labor productivity on the probability of export entry.
-These results are thus in line with the self-selection hypothesis: that more productive firms enter international markets.
-Furthermore, the results show that more capital-intensive firms (in terms of physical capital as well as human capital) tend to become exporters, and that the same applies to larger firms and firms that are part of multinational enterprises.
+Due to high correlation between productivity in the different years,

-17 In the conditional DID specifications, pre-export labor productivity is used to calculate the before-after potential export entry differences.
+19 In the conditional DID specifications, pre-export labor productivity is used to calculate the before-after potential export entry differences.
 For the learning-by-exporting case, this means that before refers to LP{t-1} while before for the learning-to-export case refers to LP{t-3} .